rhazra-003/Apple_Cart/README.md

-# Apple_Cart
+## Apple_Cart
-A basic website to learn and properties of JavaScript.
+A basic website to learn and practice the properties of JavaScript.
 Features include addition and deletion of items from the cart and getting the total price.